 It can be extremely stressful to suffer an injury on the job.
 How are you going to pay your bills?
 Will you lose your job if you are unable to work?
 Will you get fired if you file for workers’ compensation?
 What if your workers’ compensation claim gets denied?

 These are all common questions.
 We hear them from injured workers throughout Georgia almost every single day.
-Right now, the most important thing you need to know is this: If you are an employee who was injured on the job, there is a good chance that you are entitled to workers’ compensation benefits, and the attorneys at Van Sant Law can help make sure you receive the benefits that you deserve.
+Right now, the most important thing you need to know is this: If you are an employee who was injured on the job, there is a good chance that you are entitled to workers’ compensation benefits, and the attorneys at can help make sure you receive the benefits that you deserve.

 7 Steps to Take After a Workplace Accident in Georgia